cansyl/CROssBAR/COVID-19_KGs/README.md

 - Simplified COVID-19 graph can be loaded to the local version of Cytoscape using the files provided (please see below for more details).
 The graph can also be intractivly displayed via the CROssBAR web-service using this [link](https://crossbar.kansil.org/covid-19_simplified.php).

 **The simplified COVID-19 KG includes a total of 435 nodes and 1,061 edges.**

+**(The earlier version of the simplified COVID-19 KG -constructed in June 2020- includes 178 nodes and 241 edges.)**

 ![CROssBAR_COVID-19_Simplified_KG](https://user-images.githubusercontent.com/13165170/113632560-0f2e5700-9674-11eb-9631-cef4676b4d8e.png)